-Before Planting
+Before Planting See that

-- Sources of all materials are approved. - Materials are sampled, tested, and approved. - Required certifications are on hand. - Notice is received of all plant material deliveries to the job. - Materials shipping lists and certifications are received with each shipment. - Plant materials, ball sizes, and condition are inspected after delivery. - Plant materials are adequately protected and heeled-in, if necessary, before planting. - Rejected plant material is removed from the job. - 9.
+1. Sources of all materials are approved.

+- 2. Materials are sampled, tested, and approved. - 3.
+Required certifications are on hand. - 4.
+Notice is received of all plant material deliveries to the job. - 5.
+Materials shipping lists and certifications are received with each shipment. - 6.
+Plant materials, ball sizes, and condition are inspected after delivery. - 7.
+Plant materials are adequately protected and heeled-in, if necessary, before planting. - 8.
+Rejected plant material is removed from the job. - 9.
 Work is done in the proper planting season. - 10.
 Planting areas and planting pit locations are staked and approved.

-During Planting
+During Planting See that

-- See that - Planting pits are dug to the proper size and depth. - 2.
-Planting soil is properly mixed. - 3.
-Plants are protected and adequately watered. - No bare root material is planted during freezing weather. - No plant material is planted before inspection and acceptance. - Planting pits excavated before needed are backfilled with planting soil mix when required. - Twine is cut and burlap pulled from around the plant ball.
+1. Planting pits are dug to the proper size and depth.

+- 2. Planting soil is properly mixed. - 3.
+Plants are protected and adequately watered. - 4.
+No bare root material is planted during freezing weather. - 5.
+No plant material is planted before inspection and acceptance. - 6.
+Planting pits excavated before needed are backfilled with planting soil mix when required. - 7.
+Twine is cut and burlap pulled from around the plant ball.
 Three vertical cuts are made around the root when Container material is root bound. - 8.
 Saucers are formed and seeded as required around planting pits. - 9.
 Plant beds and pits are mulched. - 10.
 Plants are staked and guyed. - 11.
 Pruning is performed as specified in the Contract Documents. - 12.
 Planting areas are kept clean.

-After Planting See that
+After Planting

-- 1. The site is clean, and debris and waste soil are removed. - 2.
-Damaged turf is repaired and stabilized. - 3.
-Proper watering procedures are followed during the plant establishment period. - 4.
+1. The site is clean, and debris and waste soil are removed.

+2. Damaged turf is repaired and stabilized.

+- 3. Proper watering procedures are followed during the plant establishment period. - 4.
 Dead or damaged plants are removed and replaced during the earliest available planting season. - 5.
 Count is made of various items planted. - 6.
 Mulched areas are sketched, measured, and computed. - 7.
 Abandoned planting pits are sketched, measured, and their volumes computed. - 8.
 Written request from Contractor for Construction Phase Acceptance. - 9.
 Records are kept of the quantity of water used during the plant establishment period.